-Her Afghanistan is a organization dedicated to the advancement of young Afghan women.
-Her Afghanistan, global online platform for professionals around the world to support Afghan women in fields of security, peace, foreign policy and tech.
+Her Afghanistan is an organization dedicated to the advancement of young Afghan women.
+Her Afghanistan is a global online platform for professionals around the world to support Afghan women in fields of security, peace, foreign policy and tech.

 To build Afghanistan for her and with her.

 To empower Afghans to achieve unimagined possibilities and transformations through this platform.

 Provide a platform of connections, resources and opportunities; demonstrate that advancing women directly contributes to the prosperity of all; encourage girls and young women to choose security, peace, foreign policy, and tech careers.

 Afghanistan is ranked as one of the most dangerous places in the world to be born a woman, according to a survey by the Thompson Reuters Foundation.
 A report by Global Rights estimates that almost 90 percent of women experience physical or psychological abuse.
 As in all war-torn societies, women suffer disproportionately.

 Despite Afghan government and international donor efforts since 2001 to educate girls, an estimated two-thirds of Afghan girls do not attend school.
 Eighty-seven percent of Afghan women are illiterate, while 70-80 percent face forced marriage, many before the age of 16.
 Government statistics from 2014 show that 80 percent of all suicides are committed by women, making Afghanistan one of the few places in the world where rates are higher among women.

 Provide a minimum of 15-minute video in advancing the knowledge of Afghan women in security, peace, foreign policy, and tech.

 Share and upload documents that could be useful and effective in the field of security, peace, foreign policy, and tech.